An unofficial community build that puts Liberty City and Niko Bellic's story on your phone. It is free, runs offline, and Rockstar has never sold it.

 - Free community release

-R-USER Games shares the build at no cost, which is why it circulates through APK sites rather than Google Play.
+R-USER Games shares the build at no cost, which is why it spreads through APK sites rather than Google Play.

 How to install it